spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-intro.md

 # Ocean Controller Version 2

 > **Note**:  For more information about Ocean Controller Version 2, contact your Customer Support representative.

-The Ocean Controller is a pod that resides within your Kubernetes cluster, enabling the integration with the Spot platform.
-The Controller exports relevant resources to the Spot SaaS environment, empowering Ocean to autonomously manage, control, and optimize your infrastructure.
+The Ocean Controller is a powerful pod that resides inside your Kubernetes cluster, facilitating seamless integration with the Spot platform.
+By exporting essential resources to the Spot SaaS environment, the Controller empowers Ocean to autonomously manage, control, and optimize your infrastructure.
+With the Ocean Controller, you gain the ability to effortlessly harness the capabilities of the Spot platform while ensuring efficient infrastructure management.

 Ocean comes with two replicas out-of-the-box.
 You can add further replicas as required.